Embrace Imperfection

 This is hardly a new idea, if anything it’s simply a reframing of some ancient ideas that you’ll find in practically all religious and philosophical texts going back thousands of years.
 The Stoics, for example, believed that the key to happiness was to accept that which you cannot change.
 The Buddhists, meanwhile, believe that suffering is caused by attachment to things that are impermanent.
 In other words, if you can learn to let go of your expectations, you’ll be a lot happier.

 I think that’s a pretty good message to take to heart.
 It’s not about being disengaged, disinterested, or apathetic.
 Rather, it’s just a matter of being realistic and accepting that most of life is mundane, and that’s okay.
 Furthermore, everything and everyone is imperfect.
-The entire world as we know it is in a constant state of disrepair, degredation, decomposition, and entropy.
+The entire world as we know it is in a constant state of disrepair, degradation, decomposition, and entropy.
 It’s a miracle that anything works at all, and yet here we are.
 Every day is a gift, and we should be grateful for it.

 Falling into negative thought patters is so incredibly easy, but reframing our expectations allows us to get through the day without sweating the small (or big) stuff.